Northern Ireland Electricity: Londonderry Corporation

-Londonderry Corporation Electricity Department gained the authority to generate and sell electricity under the provisions of the Londonderry Electric Lighting Order 1891 confirmed by the Electric Lighting Orders Confirmation (No.3) Act 1891.
+Londonderry Corporation Electricity Department gained the authority to generate and sell electricity in Derry under the provisions of the Londonderry Electric Lighting Order 1891 confirmed by the Electric Lighting Orders Confirmation (No. 3) Act 1891.
 Further powers were given by the Londonderry Corporation Act 1918.
 Electricity supplies commenced in May 1894.
 The corporation's supply area was 3.6 square miles with a population (in 1958) of 502,000.
 In 1958 the generating station comprised: two 1,000 kW Westinghouse, one 4,000 kW and two 6,000 kW Metropolitan Vickers turbo-alternators.
 There were also six rotary converters for the DC supply.
 The turbo-alternators were supplied with steam from two Babcock & Wilcox and four Yarrow coal-fired boilers.
 Consumer supplies were 220–440 Volts DC and 220–380 Volts AC.
-The electricity supply from the mid-1950s is shown in the table.
+The electricity supply from 1944 is shown in the table.